RGuseynov/Trading_AML/README.md

 Development of machine learning models for predicting market price movements.

-Development is done locally and in Azure.
+Development is done locally and in Azure with AML (Azure Machine Learning).